karreiro/karreiro.github.io/_posts/2020-07-10-urlotw-wasm-by-example.md

 ---
 layout: post
 title: "[URLOTW] Wasm By Example"
 permalink: /:year/:month/:day/:title:output_ext
 date: 2020-07-10 00:00:00 -0300
 ---

-<span class="bg-highlight">URLOTW</span> or URL of the week or Uniform Resource Locator of the week is a kind of post where I share a relevant URL for you :-)
+<span class="bg-highlight">URLOTW</span> or URL of the week is a kind of post where I share a relevant URL with you :-)

 This week the winner is **Wasm By Example**:
 [wasmbyexample.dev](https://wasmbyexample.dev).